-At the May 2009 Town Meeting, George Arvanitis presented the recommendation of the Community Preservation Act Study Committee.
+At last year's Town Meeting, George Arvanitis presented the recommendation of the Community Preservation Act Study Committee.
 That committee did excellent work and Town meeting overwhelmingly approved their recommendation.
 So, in addition to George, I want to recognize the work of the other members -Paul Lyons - Chair, Susie Mosher, Rita Farrell, Joanne Sunshower, Amanda Alix, and Mark Pocsik.

-The Study Committee recommended that Shutesbury approve a Community Preservation bylaw and become a Community Preservation community pursuant to Massachusetts Community Preservation Act statute.
+The Study Committee recommended that Shutesbury approve a Community Preservation bylaw pursuant to Massachusetts Community Preservation Act statute.
 That statute was designed to provide Cities and Towns a new funding source for sustainable growth - specifically for preserving and improving a community's character by: